knieriem/markdown/README.md

 should download and install the package according to your GOPATH settings.

 See doc.go for an example how to use the package.
-There has been an API change recently: Where you previously wrote

-	buf, err := ioutil.ReadAll(os.Stdin)
-	...
-	doc := markdown.Parse(string(buf), markdown.Extensions{Smart: true})
-	doc.WriteHtml(w)

-you would now write:

-	p := markdown.NewParser(&markdown.Extensions{Smart: true})

-	w := bufio.NewWriter(os.Stdout)
-	p.Markdown(os.Stdin, markdown.ToHTML(w))
-	w.Flush()

-One purpose of the change is to have a Parser that can be reused between invocations of the converter.

 ---